From BR Bullpen

 In addition to his time in the major leagues, Pop Dillon spent many years as a player and manager with the Los Angeles Angels of the Pacific Coast League.
 He had a batting average of .295 in over 2,000 minor league games.
 Dillon was a cousin of Hall of Famer Clark Griffith.

-Dillon set the record for most doubles in an opening-day game (4), in 1901 for Detroit.
-That opening day was the first opener for the Tigers in the inaugural season of the American League history and over a century later no one in the AL has repeated the feat (Jim Greengrass of Cincinnati also had four in 1954).
+Dillon set the record for most doubles in an opening day game (4), in 1901 for the Detroit Tigers.
+That opening day was the first opener for the Tigers in the inaugural season of the American League; over a century later no one in the AL has repeated the feat (Jim Greengrass of the Cincinnati Redlegs matched the feat in the National League in 1954).

 Dillon managed the Angels to pennants again in 1905, 1907, and 1908.
 Starting as a professional player in 1894, he played through 1912 and managed through 1915.